you’re somehow connected

 Photo Kåre Viemose

-Sincerely believing that art will save the world, Belarusian Paulina Shtanko, 27 years old, lives in Saint-Petersburg, Russia, and studies for a master's program in Art and Culture Management.
-Works at the Street Art Research Institute, studies urban art and street art hunting and explores the city through art.
+Sincerely believing that art will save the world, Belarusian Paulina Shtanko is currently living in Saint-Petersburg, Russia, and studying for a master's program in Art and Culture Management.
+Works at Street Art Research Institute, studies urban art and street art hunting, explores the city through art.

 Artist Mohau Modisakeng (b.
 1986, Soweto, South Africa) lives and works between Johannesburg and Cape Town.
 His work engages race, the militarization of society and the deep divides of post-apartheid South Africa and the post-colonial continent.
 He interrogates the collective narratives that inform our experience of the world, in particular those that evoke the black body as a site of fragmentation and distortion. www.mohaumodisakengstudio.com